Year 6 Teeswater

 We encourage a Growth Mindset during all our lessons so that the children know that there is no ceiling to their learning and that they can achieve anything they wish to!

-Pupils in Year 6 will sit the national end of KS2 SATs in May 2022 (for the first time in two years).
+Pupils in Year 6 will sit the national end of KS2 SATs in May 2023.
 Pupils will prepare for and sit tests in Mathematics, Reading and Spelling, Punctuation and Grammar.